Gipetto/site/_posts/2006-12-22-classes_for_file_uploading_in_php.md

 ---
 Surprisingly, I still get a lot of referrals from [The Stickman](http://the-stickman.com/web-development/javascript/upload-multiple-files-with-a-single-file-element/) for his work on a multi-file javascript upload helper on which I briefly assisted on Safari compatibility.
 The script adds and removes file upload form elements as requested by the user.
 So a form can be designed to handle as many uploads as you'd like and the user can have up to that many files uploaded to the server.
 It really is a nice script.

 I posted a comment there that linked back to a file upload script that I wrote.
 Well, since then I've written something much better and its about time to show it off.
-I actually wrote it a while back and recently cleaned it up to go all PHP5 with it.<!--more-->
+I actually wrote it a while back and recently cleaned it up to go all PHP5 with it.

 The script works in two parts.
 In OOP fashion I separated out tasks that could be shared by other processes and that gave me an [upload class](/script_src/Upload.class.phps) and a [mime-type class](/script_src/MimeTypes.class.phps).